2024 May 28 to June 8

 Day 1: León

-The gay hiking tour will begin with guests being picked up from the airport and transferred to our hotel.
+The gay hiking tour will begin with guests being picked up from the airport or train station and transferred to our hotel.
 We’ll have the evening free in this city brimming with interesting architecture and history.

 Day 2: León / Ponferrada / Cacabelos

 This morning, we’ll be picked up and transferred from León to our next stop on the Camino, the town of Ponferrada (about two hours away).
 On our way there, we’ll stop at the Cruz de Ferro (Iron Cross).
-This monument with mysterious origins—some believe it was placed here by St. James himself— is a must-see for all who find themselves on this unforgettable journey.
-We’ll take in the views and enjoy our lunch on the banks of the nearby river.
+This monument with mysterious origins — some believe it was placed here by St. James himself — is a must-see for all who find themselves on this unforgettable journey.
+Next, we’ll take in the views and enjoy our lunch on the banks of the nearby river.

 Day 3: Cacabelos to Villafranca del Bierzo 11.2 mi